liminghao0914/DCGPT/README.md

 ## Overview

 DCGPT is an open-source large language model (LLM) project focusing on data centers.
-Our goal is to provide a user friendly platform and an open-source community for data center practitioners and researchers to share the trending data center information.
+Our goal is to provide a user-friendly platform and an open-source community for data center practitioners and researchers to share trending data center information.

 ## What's New
 - **[Model Release] Aug, 2024**: Introducing [DCGPT](https://huggingface.co/minghao14/dcgpt)!